VanessaTong/MindNoteAI/README.md

 # 🧠 MindNote AI

-A Flutter-based app designed for **mental health professionals** to efficiently track patient progress, manage session notes, and gain insights—leveraging ollama’s Gemma-3n model.
+A Flutter-based app designed for **mental health professionals** to efficiently track patient progress, manage session notes, and gain insights.
+Leveraging a **fine-tuned** Gemma 3n model on ollama.

 ---